-1. PROJECT AREA DESCRIPTION AND PLANS FOR REVITALIZATION (30 Points)
+1. PROJECT AREA DESCRIPTION AND PLANS FOR REVITALIZATION (50 Points)

-Each proposal will be evaluated on the quality and extent to which it addresses the following:
+Each application will be evaluated on the quality and extent to which it addresses the following:

 1.a.
-Target Area and Brownfields (8 points)
+Target Area and Brownfields (15 points)

 1.a.i.
-Background and Description of Target Area (3 points)
+Background and Description of Target Area (5 points)

 The extent to which the description provides context of the brownfield challenges and the degree to which the challenges impact the community.

-The extent to which a specific target area(s) is clearly defined and the degree to which the project scope is conducive to carrying out the proposed project for the amount of funding being requested.
+The extent to which a specific target area(s) is clearly defined.

 1.a.ii.
-Description of the Brownfield Site(s) (5 points)
+Description of the Brownfield Site(s) (10 points)